Europe/English

 How can I access, retrieve or erase the product data regulated under Data Act?

-Our users can access, retrieve and, where relevant, erase certain data by contacting us through our online contact form: Contact specifying the categories of data to be provided, and the needed details to be able to proceed with the request.
+Our users can access, retrieve and, where relevant, erase certain data by login into My Account and fill out the form in the My Data section.
+In this form, users can specify the categories of data to be provided, and the needed details to be able to proceed with the request.